Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 remedies as provided in the Act or condominium instruments including the right

-to maintain an action for possession against such defaulting unit owner or his
+to maintain an eviction action against such defaulting unit owner or his

 tenant for the benefit of all the other unit owners in the manner prescribed by